Temple, London: Toponymy

 The name is recorded in the 12th century as Novum Templum, meaning 'New Temple'.
-It is named after a 'new' church and related holdings once belonging to the Knights Templar.
+It is named after the then 'new' church (Temple Church) and surrounding holdings then belonging to the Knights Templar.
 (The 'Old Temple' was located in Holborn, roughly where Lincoln's Inn now stands.)
-The name is shared with Inner Temple, Middle Temple, Temple Church and the Temple Bar.
-After the Knights were suppressed, the area was divided into Inner Temple and Outer Temple (denoting what was within the City of London and what was without); while Inner Temple was later divided into Inner- and Middle-, Outer- generally fell into disuse.
+In addition to the church, Temple now appears in the names of Inner Temple, Middle Temple, the Temple Bar, and the nearby Temple tube station.
+After the Knights were suppressed in 1312, their estate, the precinct of The Temple, was first divided into Inner Temple and Outer Temple (denoting what was within the City of London and what was without); while Inner Temple was later divided into Inner and Middle, Outer Temple generally fell into disuse.

 History

 The Temple was originally the precinct of the Knights Templar who erected the Temple Church in honour of Solomon's Temple in Jerusalem.
 The Knights had two halls, whose modern successors are the Middle Temple Hall and the Inner Temple Hall.
-However, only the Inner Temple Hall preserves elements of the medieval hall on the site (namely, the medieval buttery).
+However, only the Inner Temple Hall preserves elements of the medieval hall on the site (specifically, the medieval buttery).

-Upon the dissolution of the Knights Templar in 1312, the pope granted their possessions to the Knights Hospitaller.
+Upon the dissolution of the Knights Templar in 1312, Pope Clement V granted their possessions to the Knights Hospitaller.
 King Edward II (r.
 1307–1327) ignored the claims of the Knights Hospitaller and divided the Temple into the Inner Temple and the Outer Temple, being the parts of the Temple within and without the boundaries of the City of London respectively.
 Not until 1324, after the prior, Thomas L'Archer, paid a substantial bribe, was the claim of the Knights Hospitaller to the Inner Temple officially recognised in England; but even then Edward II still bestowed it on his favourite, Hugh le Despencer, in spite of the Knights' rights.
 On Hugh's death in 1326 the Inner Temple passed first to the mayor of London and then in 1333 to one William de Langford, the King's clerk, for a ten-year lease.

 In 1337 the Knights petitioned Edward III to rectify the grant of consecrated land to a layman.
 As a result, the Inner Temple was divided between the consecrated land to the east and the unconsecrated land in the west, the eastern part continuing to be called Inner Temple and the western part becoming known as Middle Temple.
 Langford continued to hold Middle Temple at a reduced rent.
 In 1346, Langford's lease having by then expired, the Knights Hospitaller leased both Middle and Inner Temples to lawyers from St George's Inn and Thavie's Inn respectively.
 However lawyers had already occupied the Temple since 1320, when it belonged to the Earl of Lancaster.